tyler-r-smith/meteor-video-chat/README.md

 This will call the same function for both users, which will be followed by the "onCallTerminated" event.

 ## TODO
- 1. Improve error handling of connection process, handle ICE failure
- 2. Detect network latency and handle reconnect if necessary
+ 1. Detect network latency and handle reconnect if necessary
- 3. Add option to continue with only audio if latency is too high
+ 2. Add option to continue with only audio if latency is too high
+ 3. Tutorial video

 ## Changelog

+ - 18:35GMT 11/04/2016 Version 0.2.10 Added session variable to allow reactive handling of status change
  - 16:15GMT 23/03/2016 Version 0.2.3 Removed hardcoded STUN/TURN servers, to be initialized on startup
  - 05:38GMT 23/03/2016 Version 0.2.2 Added call ignore function and onCallIgnored event
  - 04:08GMT 23/03/2016 version 0.2.1 Program is no longer called from window, but Meteor instead, as per usual development style